 Do Seattle boat tours run in winter?

 Yes, many Seattle boat tours operate year-round.
-While summer is the most popular time to go, winter tours have their own charm.
-You’ll often deal with fewer crowds, and you might even spot more wildlife.
-That said, some seasonal tours do take a break between October and March, so it’s worth checking availability ahead of time.
+Summer is the most popular time to go, but winter tours have their own perks, mainly fewer crowds.
+Just bundle up, because it gets cold out on the water.
+Some seasonal tours, including whale watching, take a break over the winter, so it’s worth checking availability ahead of time.

 Do I need to book in advance, or can I just turn up?